Fujitime/php-blog/README.md

 - PHP 7.0 or newer.
 - MySQL or any other SQL database.

+## Tailwind CSS

+This project utilizes Tailwind CSS for styling.
+To get started with Tailwind CSS, follow these steps:

+1. Install Tailwind CSS using Yarn: `yarn add tailwindcss` or using npm: `npm install tailwindcss`.
+2. Build the CSS file by running the following script: `yarn tail` or `npm run tail`.
+This command will compile the `input.css` file into `style.css` using Tailwind CSS.
+3. Make sure to link the compiled `style.css` file in your HTML templates.

+## Usage

+1. Create a MySQL database and import the SQL file `blog.sql` to set up the required tables.
+2. Configure the database connection in the `koneksi.php` file by providing the appropriate credentials.
+3. Start your local development server or use a web server software to run the application.
+4. Open the application in your web browser.

+## Default Admin Account

+The default admin account credentials are as follows:

+- Username: admin
+- Password: 12345

+Please make sure to change the default username and password after installation for security purposes.

 ## Contributing

 We welcome contributions to this project!
 If you would like to contribute, please follow these steps: